Idukki

 Reducing cart abandonment with social proof

-Cart abandonment rates are high everywhere, it is the normal behaviour of online shopping, not a defect unique to your store.
+Cart abandonment runs high everywhere.
+It is the normal behaviour of online shopping, not a defect unique to your store.
 The useful question is not "why is it so high" but "which part of it can I actually move".
-Split the reasons and the answer gets clearer.
+Split the reasons and the answer comes into focus.

-One half is cost and logistics: unexpected shipping, total price, account walls, "just comparing".
-Social proof cannot fix those; pricing and checkout UX do.
-The other half is unresolved doubt, the shopper is not sure the product is right, or the store is trustworthy.
-That half is exactly what social proof addresses.
+One half is cost and logistics: surprise shipping, total price, account walls, "just comparing".
+Social proof does nothing for those.
+Pricing and checkout UX do.
+The other half is unresolved doubt: the shopper is not sure the product is right, or not sure the store is trustworthy.
+That half is exactly what social proof is for, and it is the same doubt you should already be answering earlier with above-the-fold social proof.

 On the cart